IFRS Immersion Workshop (8 days)

 - List the IFRS requirements for recognition and measurement of assets, liabilities, revenues, expenses, gains and losses

 - Calculate asset impairment using the ‘cash-generating units’ approach in accordance with IAS 36

-- Explain likely future IFRS changes, including prospects for convergence with national accounting standards
+- Explain likely future IFRS changes

 - All participants receive an iPad Mini to be used for technical research during and after the course